 Different from a conventional sewing machine that forms a stitch with a bobbin and top thread, an overlocker works with loopers and needle threads that form an overlocking stitch.

 When selecting an overlocker, keep in mind that as the number of threads and loopers increase, so does the price of the machine.
 So, choose the configuration that best fits your needs.

 What does an Overlocker do?
-To continue reading this in depth article on overlockers click here
+To read the full in-depth article on overlockers please click here

 Interested in learning to use an Overlocker?
 Read details in the box below

 HOW TO GET STARTED OR IMPROVE YOUR OVERLOCKING SKILLS

 At Sew In Brighton sewing school, based in Hove, East Sussex we can show you how to thread up, adjust tension, sew jersey and other fabrics and answer any of your questions you may have about overlockers, how they work and which overlocker is suitable for your needs.
 You can bring your own overlocker machine or learn on ours.